The Palace Hotel, San Francisco

 A post shared by Pied Piper SF (@piedpipersf) on

 In just three short years, the hotel was completely rebuilt and reopened in 1909.
-The new look centered around two extraordinary features: the Garden Court, with its stained glass domed ceiling and Austrian crystal chandeliers, and the Maxfield Parrish painting “The Pied Piper of Hamelin.”
+The new look centered around two extraordinary features: the Garden Court, with its extraordinary glass domed ceiling and Austrian crystal chandeliers, and the Maxfield Parrish painting “The Pied Piper of Hamelin.”

 The Palace Hotel San Francisco